 My wife has very large student loans (circa $350,000 @ 6.9%, consolidated) and is currently eligible for and enrolled in Income Based Repayment (15%).
 We have run the math, whilst being conservative with any assumptions we are making, and it looks like our best option financially is to ride out the minimum payments for 25 years, take forgiveness of around $700,000 at that point, and plan for the tax bill that year.
-We used this calculator – so it takes into account a growing income, inflation, the time-value of money, etc.
+We used this calculator – so it takes into account a growing income, etc.

 We are trying to find someone who can validate our assumptions, and advise on the risks of the programs being changed whilst we are midway through (e.g. capping the forgiveness, including joint income irrespective of filing status, etc.) – if they could potentially have a disastrous effect on our strategy or if it is likely that we would be ‘grandfathered’ in if changes were made.

 Can you advise or point us in the direction of someone who might be able to?
 So far we have discovered that neither financial advisors nor student loan debt advisors are able to help us with this very specific question.